Last revised: July 22, 2020

 The personal information we collect from you or about you will be kept on third party computers and servers located in California, the United States of America.

-End Users located in the EEA should go to Section VI, Part C for further information regarding transfers by us of their personal information.
+End Users located in the EEA or in the United Kingdom should go to Section VI, Part C for further information regarding transfers by us of their personal information.

 VIII.
 Changing or Deleting Your Information